-You can reduce signs of wrinkles, discoloration, skin damage and sagging skin with active supplemental ingredients in the skin care you use.
-Retinol, a derivative of vitamin A, has clearly demonstrated improved skin regeneration, texture, color uniformity and elasticity.
+You can reduce signs of wrinkles, discoloration, skin damage and sagging skin with active supplemental ingredients in the skincare you use.
+Retinol, a derivative of vitamin A, has clearly demonstrated improved skin regeneration, texture, colour uniformity and elasticity.
 As with all treatments, what you do externally works best when you put in as much effort internally to maximize the results.
 Complement your new supplement routine with proper skin care, as well as treatments such as photorejuvenation and microdermabrasion.

 Do Your Research